viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Code Reviews

-You can do the code review in two ways.
+Establish a code review practice for every change you make in the codebase.
+Once you establish that, you can do the code review in two ways.
 One way is to press the approve button without having a detailed look.
 Another way is a thorough review.
 I have seen both approaches.
 You should review the code thoroughly, otherwise, it cannot be called code review at all.

 You can do code reviews remotely or in person.
 Both approaches are good, but in-person code reviews have a slight edge because you can immediately provide the feedback and explain the findings in more detail.
 Also, you can bond with the person better.

 Everyone in the team should participate in the code reviews.
 It does not matter if you are a junior or senior developer.
-Junior developers can suprise you sometimes.
+Junior developers can also contribute a lot and quite often suprise you in a good way.

 ## Automated CI/CD Pipeline